 What is one thing about the life of a “Camp Teamer” that you never expected and weren’t prepared for?
 Our readers love to have the inside scoop!

-When I first applied to summer Camp in Germany, I really underestimated the actual size of the organisation and how international and friendly it really was.
+When I first applied to summer camp in Germany, I really underestimated the actual size of the organization and how international and friendly it really was.
 I still have one crystal clear memory in my head where I wondered what I had gotten myself into.
 I wandered around Hamburg airport for around 30 minutes looking for the group for the airport shuttle to camp.
-There was about 70 “Teamers”, all speaking different languages and looking like they were about to go on a 2-week trek into the wilderness.
-Then I realised they were the group I was looking for.
-I had amazing conversations with people from the different countries and it made the two hour drive to camp go by in an instant.
+There were about 70 “Teamers”, all speaking different languages and looking like they were about to go on a 2-week trek into the wilderness.
+Then I realized they were the group I was looking for.
+I had amazing conversations with people from different countries and it made the two-hour drive to camp go by in an instant.

 What has been your most rewarding experience so far?

 The most rewarding experience was teaching English to a child that had quite challenging ADHD.
 This made teaching difficult sometimes.
 Every class felt like a struggle trying to keep him engaged and to stop him from distracting others.
 By the end of the week, he seemed motivated to interact in the class and was actually sad to leave the camp.

 What advice do you have for someone who’s on the fence about coming to Germany as a summer “Camp Teamer”?